 Dr. Paul Sugarbaker

-One of the world’s most important peritoneal mesothelioma doctors, Dr. Paul Sugarbaker developed the groundbreaking therapy known as cytoreduction with HIPEC.
+One of the world’s most important peritoneal mesothelioma doctors, Dr. Paul Sugarbaker (who has retired) developed the groundbreaking therapy known as cytoreduction with HIPEC.

 This treatment follows a two-step process:

 - Doctors remove all visible cancer tumors from the abdomen lining via cytoreductive surgery.